 From September 2014 we introduced the new National Curriculum to all of our pupils in Years 1, 3, 4 and 5.
-From September 2015, all pupils, including those in Years 2 and 6 will be taught all subjects from the new curriculum.
+From September 2015, all pupils, including those in Years 2 and 6 have been taught from the new curriculum, in all areas of the curriculum.

 At Holy Trinity we offer a broad, balanced, exciting and imaginative curriculum which develops the skills, concepts and knowledge necessary for future learning.
 Our curriculum is underpinned by the programmes of study in the National Curriculum and is provided through a series of planned units of work which are created and implemented by our team of teaching staff.